singed421/octo-discovery/README.md

    - If `YOUTUBE_FALLBACK=false` → track is skipped
 6. Create a new Subsonic playlist
 7. Save `data.json` (renaming previous to `old_data.json`)
-8. Cleanup old playlist and old downloaded files safely (avoids removing tracks still in playlists or starred or that were already downloaded)
+8. Cleanup old playlist and old downloaded files safely (avoids removing tracks still in playlists or starred or that were already downloaded).
+File deletion can be disabled with `CLEANUP_DOWNLOADS=false`

 ---